Vyral/base-template/_posts/2020-07-30-q-how-can-you-tell-if-youre-being-scammed.md

 **1\.
 They tell you to wire money.** This is the surest sign of a scam.
 There’s never a good reason to wire money to pay a security deposit, application fee, first month’s rent, or vacation rental fee.
 That’s true even if they send you a contract first.
 Wiring money is the same as sending cash—once you send it, you have no way to get it back.

 **2\.
 They want a security deposit or first month’s rent before you’ve met or signed a lease.** It’s never a good idea to send money to someone you’ve never met in person for an apartment you haven’t seen.
-If you can’t visit an apartment or house yourself, ask someone you trust to go and confirm that it’s for rent, and that it is what was advertised.
+If you can’t visit an apartment or house yourself, ask someone you trust to go and confirm that it’s for rent and that it is what was advertised.
 In addition to setting up a meeting, do a search on the owner and listing.
 If you find the same ad listed under a different name, that’s a clue it may be a scam.

 **3\.
 The person you’re in contact with says they’re out of the country.** They may even tell you they have a plan to get the keys into your hands.
 It might involve a lawyer or an “agent” working on their behalf.
 Some scammers even create fake keys.
 Don’t send money to them overseas.
 If you can’t meet in person, see the apartment, or sign a lease before you pay, keep looking.

 If you find yourself the target of a rental scam, report it to your local law enforcement agency and to the [Federal Trade Commission.](https://www.ftc.gov/)

-As always, if you have questions about his or any real estate topic, don’t hesitate to reach out to me.
+As always, if you have questions about this or any real estate topic, don’t hesitate to reach out to me.
 I’m here to help.